Romeo Amane

-Akoua Romeo Amane (born 1 July 2003) is an Ivorian professional footballer who plays as a midfielder for Austrian club Rapid Wien.
+Akoua Romeo Amane (born 20 February 2003) is an Ivorian professional footballer who plays as a midfielder for Belgian Pro League club Anderlecht.

+Born in Abidjan, Ivory Coast, Amane began his football career in his home country before moving to Europe to continue his development.
+He joined Rapid Wien and progressed through the club’s ranks, eventually establishing himself in the senior team.

+Primarily deployed as a central or defensive midfielder, Amane is known for his positional awareness, ball recovery ability, and disciplined passing in build-up play.
+His playing style emphasizes tactical responsibility and midfield stability rather than goal scoring.

+He has also represented Ivory Coast at youth international level.

 Career

 Raised in Abidjan, Amane began playing football with the Ivorian club ASEC Mimosas at the age of 14 in 2017.
 He transferred to the Swedish club Häcken on 28 November 2021.
 He made his professional debut with them in a 2–0 Allsvenskan loss to IFK Göteborg on 17 April 2022.

 On 16 January 2025, Amane signed a four-and-a-half-year contract with Rapid Wien in Austria.

 Playing style

-Amane is a dynamic midfielder who works hard, has a good quality of passing and high football IQ.
+Amane is a dynamic midfielder who works hard, and is known by others, for his quality of passes given to other players.
 He is inspired by the play of Andres Iniesta.